phoobynet/alpaca-multiplexer/README.md

 What this does is provide a proxy to the specified endpoint (stock or crypto) that many clients can connect at the same time.

+## Should I use it?

+**I will not offer ANY guarantees for this library.**

+It was developed to help me develop personal work product built on top of Alpaca's API/WS services.

+**USE IT AT YOUR OWN RISK**

 ## Does it scale?

-This is for personal use on a small number of assets.
+I have no idea.
+This is for **personal use** on a small number of assets.

-**Don't do something like this.**
+**Don't be a maniac and do something like this.**

 ```json
 {